charlietw/budget-infra/README.md

 Running `apply` will also generate the inventory and playbook.

-You can then run the Ansible playbook from the root of the project with:
+You can then run the Ansible playbook from the root of the project with `make ansible` or:

 `ansible-playbook -i ansible/inventory.yaml ansible/playbook.yaml`